F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Michael extended his championship lead over David by more than twenty points, and with every race, that gap seemed to stretch.
 The odd part was that the defending world champion, Mika Hakkinen, was not the one leading the attack against Michael Schumacher and the Ferrari team.
 The season was close to the midway mark, and anything could still happen.

-The Ferrari team had just to keep the momentum going while it was all hard work for McLarens and other teams to catch up with Ferrari.
+The Ferrari team had just to keep the momentum going while it was all hard work for McLarens and other teams to catch up.
 Of course, at no point should the championship leader or the championship-leading team get complacent.
 That is something Ferrari would know quite well from experience!

 The Next Win..